 Lightroom cannot do this, but you can still get great results.
-It has many features to help enhance and colour correct your product photography.
+It has many features to help enhance and color correct your product photography.

 Another wonderful thing about using Lightroom is that you can “sync” your edits.
 You can copy the settings you have applied to one image to a whole series of images.
 This saves you a lot of time in editing your pictures.

 For this post, I will walk you through an edit of the image below in Lightroom’s Develop Module.

 It’s important to have a basic understanding of the histogram.
 That way, you can make adjustments to the exposure and tones in your image.

 A histogram maps out the tonal range of an image.
 Brightness is graphed on a grayscale.
 Every pixel in the image is assigned to a value.

 Black is on the left, while white is on the right.
 You can find the shades of grey in between.